UN Nuclear Agency Resolution Seeks Russian Retreat From Ukraine Atomic Plant - UrduPoint

 UN Nuclear Agency Resolution Seeks Russian Retreat From Ukraine Atomic Plant

+The withdrawal of Russian troops from the power plant it has occupied since March has been a longstanding demand from Kyiv, who fears of a nuclear disaster if shelling continues around the plant.

-The text, submitted by Canada and Poland, was approved by 26 of the 35 member states sitting on the Council.
+The text, submitted by Canada and Poland, was approved by 26 of the 35 member states sitting on the Council of the International Atomic Energy Agency (IAEA).

 China and Russia voted against, while seven countries -- Burundi, Egypt, India, Pakistan, Senegal, South Africa and Vietnam -- abstained.